ollerjoaco/MH_TrinityRender/README.md

 # DEPRECATED

-Please see the new repository for updated code, this wont be updating anymore.
+Please see the new repository for the COMPLETE and UPDATED code, this wont be updating anymore.
 New Repo: (https://github.com/ollerjoaco/Trinity-EngineSv)

 ## Trinity Engine